singh2005/scamurai-website/content/posts/that-social-media-ad-with-super-low-prices-on-well-known-brands-could-be-a-scam.md

 ---
-title: "Don't Get Hooked by Social Media "Deals"!"
+title: "Don't Get Hooked by Social Media \"Deals\"!"
 date: 2025-08-26
 description: "Unravel the mystery of those too-good-to-be-true social media deals and learn how to dodge digital scams with a smile!"
 draft: false